Spacetime Structure

 First excitations = , , Higgs.
 Heavy multiplets = superpartners + -extra bosons.

-There exists a finite spectral triple , compatible with the sectoral decomposition , such that the Dirac operator inherits the sign structure of the PW-constraint, and the emergent metric on has Lorentzian signature .
+There exists a finite spectral triple , compatible with the sectoral decomposition , such that the Dirac operator inherits the sign structure of the PW-constraint (Step 4, [T]); the emergent metric on has one timelike and three spacelike directions ([T]) with Lorentzian signature fixed by reflection positivity ([T at reflection positivity], Step 5).

 Construction and proof.